 Limitless: The film's original, darker ending that was closer to the source material was changed after it didn't test well (combined with the writer and director not really liking it).

-The Robocop reboot fell victim to this big time.
+The RoboCop reboot fell victim to this big time.
 The director and star both pushed for a hard R tribute to the beloved cult classic.
-Sonys executives were more interested in ripping off iconic moments from Ironman and Batman to try and build a new superhero franchise.
+Sony executives were more interested in ripping off iconic moments from Iron Man and Batman films to try and build a new superhero franchise.
 Reportedly, the director complained that for every ten ideas he had, nine were cut by the studio.

 The reason the prologue for The Wolfman (2010) is so short and why a good chunk of character development and establishment are left out is because the execs thought the audience would want more Wolfman and less storytelling.
 The Director's Cut reinserts many of the removed scenes.

 The original cut for Event Horizon was 130 minutes long, but executives at Paramount were unsure about this, given that the film would be rated NC-17.
 After a disastrous test screening, Paramount told director Paul W.S.
 Anderson to remove thirty minutes and cut some of the violence in order for the film to be rated R. Because of this, the running time was shortened from 130 to 95 minutes and the film was a critical and commercial disaster.
 Anderson has since regretted shortening the running time of the film.
 The 35 minutes of deleted footage were presumed lost until 2012, when Anderson himself said that a videotape containing the original cut was found while he was being interviewed at the San Diego Comic-Con.